The facets of the matroid polytope and the independent set polytope of a positroid: Background materials

 \subsection{Positroids}

 In this section we go over the basics of positroids.
-Positroids were originally defined in \cite{Postnikov} as the column sets coming from nonzero maximal minors in a totally nonnegative matrix (a matrix such that all maximal minors are nonnegative).
-For example, consider the following matrix:
+Positroids were originally defined in \cite{Postnikov}.
+Positroids are matroids whose bases are the column sets corresponding to nonzero maximal minors in a matrix such that all maximal minors are nonnegative.
+For example, the following matrix has nonnegative maximal minors:

-The nonzero maximal minors comes from column sets $\{1,2\}, \{1,3\},\{1,4\},\{2,3\},\{3,4\}$.
+The nonzero maximal minors come from the column sets $\{1,2\}, \{1,3\},\{2,3\},\{2,4\},\{3,4\}$.
 This collection forms a positroid.
-However in this paper, we will use an equivalent definition using Grassmann necklace and Gale orderings.
+Positroids are in bijection with decorated permutations: